 Through a series of activities, Mike encouraged the children to investigate what human remains and artefacts reveal about people in the past.
 From skeleton models and jigsaws to storytelling and handling sessions with real archaeological artefacts, the pupils gained a basic understanding of the techniques used by archaeologists to study the past.

-MOLA is providing hands-on archaeological sessions for 12 primary schools in the boroughs of Lambeth and Southwark.
+MOLA provided hands-on archaeological sessions for 12 primary schools in the boroughs of Lambeth and Southwark.

 Students from Whitefield School, London, welcomed MOLA osteologists to lead an interactive workshop about life and death in Victorian London.